mucommander/mucommander/readme.txt

 muCommander is released under the terms of the GNU General Public License.
 Please refer to the 'license.txt' file bundled with muCommander.

-muCommander uses the following great 3rd party works :
+muCommander uses the following great third party works :

-- the jCIFS library released under the LGPL license to provide SMB support. jCIFS can be found at http://jcifs.samba.org .
+- the jCIFS library released under the GNU LGPL. jCIFS can be found at http://jcifs.samba.org .

-- the Jakarta Commons Net library released under the Apache license to provide FTP support.
+- the Jakarta Commons Net library released under the Apache License.
- Commons Net can be found at http://jakarta.apache.org .
+ Jarkata Commons Net can be found at http://jakarta.apache.org .

-- the J2SSH library released under the LGPL license to provide SFTP support.
+- the J2SSH library released under the GNU LGPL license.
  J2SSH can be found at http://www.sshtools.com .

-- Java TAR released under the Public Domain to provide TAR support.
+- the Ant Bzip2 and Tar libraries released under the Apache License.
- Java TAR can be found at http://www.trustice.com/java/tar/ .
+ Ant can be found at http://ant.apache.org .

-- JmDNS released under the LGPL license to provide Bonjour/Zeroconf support.
+- the JmDNS library released under the GNU LGPL.
  JmDNS can be found at http://jmdns.sourceforge.net .

-- Yanfs released under the BSD license to provide NFS support.
+- the Yanfs library released under the BSD license.
  Yanfs can be found at http://yanfs.dev.java.net .

-- Toolbar, command bar and preferences icons by Mark James (http://famfamfam.com) under the Creative Commons Attribution License.
+- Icons by Mark James released under the Creative Commons Attribution License.
+ Mark James can be found at http://famfamfam.com .

 Credits